hugopb82/S-MVC/README.md

 		)
 	);
 ```

+**If an ini file exists it will be load first, so if you want to use an array in php you must delete the .ini file**
 You can get those parameters in any file (Model, View or Controller) using :
 ```php
 Config::get($prefix, $key);